 In some ways, this virtual conference allowed a greater diversity of attendees and presenters.
 For example, in one session there was an individual in Sweden and another in California presenting from two completely different parts of the world, very cool!

 All of our lives have somehow been affected by the COVID-19 environment and admittedly, it’s a difficult season.
 As we look forward we must also determine what this means for human factors research.
 Unsurprisingly, this was a hot topic of discussion at the virtual conference.

-Human factors professionals have the responsibility to conduct our research efforts in the safest way possible, without sacrificing the efficacy of data.
+Human factors professionals have the responsibility to conduct research efforts in the safest way possible, without sacrificing data.
 In some cases, this means not conducting in-person research at all and using remote research tools.
-Where permitted and according to state-by-state guidelines, this means following specific screening criteria and strict cleaning procedures for in-person research.
+Where permitted and according to state-by-state guidelines, this means following specific screening criteria and cleaning procedures for in-person research.

 The fact is, these are unprecedented times.
 We have heard this phrase so many times now in 2020, but it’s true.
 However, this is where we as human factors professionals thrive!
 This is where we have the chance to work our magic and come up with powerful solutions.

 In the closing plenary session, Don Norman emphasized that human factors professionals should not just report problems.
 Instead, we must focus on using what we know about the problems to develop and implement strong solutions, a priori.

 This is great advice for the healthcare industry working to improve COVID-19 procedures or telemedicine technology.
 This is also a great approach for conducting and planning research projects in the current climate.